theguywithahat0/Music/README.md

 In the early 11th century, a band of restless warriors crossed the sea, lured by the clash of empires and the promise of land.
 These were the Normans — mercenaries, pilgrims, adventurers — and southern Italy would never be the same.

-Normans in the South is the first chapter in a growing metal saga.
+Normans in the South is the first chapter in a growing medieval rock/metal saga.
 This debut EP follows the dramatic rise of the Normans in Italy through thunderous riffs and battle-scarred verses:

     Monte Gargano – The first encounter.
 A Lombard rebellion brews in Apulia, and Norman pilgrims are drawn into the fight.